Skip to main content

 This song is from the album I Must Be the Devil which I produced along with Kristín Anna some years ago.
 This one is my favourite at the moment though they are obviously all great!

-Kjartan Sveinsson’s Der Klang der Offenbarung des Göttlichen receives its UK premiere at the Southbank Centre on 19 March as part of a special broadcast concert by the London Contemporary Orchestra.
+Kjartan Sveinsson’s Der Klang der Offenbarung des Göttlichen received its UK premiere at the Southbank Centre in March 2021 as part of a special broadcast concert by the London Contemporary Orchestra.